DranoTheCat/simple-pipeline-example/README.md

 2. Create a new branch (e.g., git checkout -b mybranch)
 3. Make your changes.
 Commit and push your branch.
 4. Create a PR to merge your branch onto Main
-5. Once merged, the build will automatically trigger.
+5. Once merged, the build will automatically trigger within 5 minutes.

 ## Future Improvements for the Pipeline
 * Don't just use :latest.
 Decide on versioning convention.
+* Setup GitHub to trigger the Jenkins install, vs. having the Jenkins build run on a schedule.
+(This would require Jenkins to be accessable to GitHub, or to use an intermediate service.)
+* Add lower QA environment.
+This could enable an approval process after QA has been signed off (by human or AI).

 ## Setting up the Pipeline
 ### Pre-requisites